linebender/linebender.github.io/content/blog/2025-03-28-towards-fearless-simd.md

 There are lots of problems with this - code bloat, worse branch prediction, inability to exploit SIMD for chunks slightly less than the natural SIMD width (which gets worse as SIMD grows wider), and risks that the two loops don't have exactly the same behavior.

 Going forward, Intel has proposed AVX10, and will hopefully ship AVX 10.2 chips in the next few years.
-This extension has pretty much all of the features of AVX-512, and can also be configured for 256-bit SIMD width, which is likely to be more power-efficient than full 512 bits (in particular, the register file has half the number of bits).
+This extension has pretty much all of the features of AVX-512, with some cleanups and new features (until recently, AVX10 was defined has having a 256 bit base width and optionally 512, but 512 is now the baseline).
 In addition, AVX10.2 will include 16-bit floats (currently available only in the Sapphire Rapids high-end server and workstation chips).

 ## About std::simd